site24x7/plugins/process_availability/README.md

 Plugin for monitoring the availability monitoring
 =================================================

-This plugin monitors if the specified process is running in the current machine and return the number of processes.
+This plugin monitors if the specified process is running in the current machine and alert it as down and return the number of processes.
+If no specified process is running, it will alert as up.

 ### Prerequisites